Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 What is Counselling and Psychotherapy?

-Counselling is perfect for addressing short-term issues that require additional support and guidance to get through.
+Counselling is helpful for addressing short-term issues that you may want additional support and guidance to manage and cope with.

-Psychotherapy goes deeper, and tends to be longer-term in duration.
+Psychotherapy usually involves more in-depth exploration, and tends to be longer-term in duration.
 It will help you safely confront, shift and transform deeply ingrained patterns or issues that are holding you back.

 On the whole, therapy is a completely confidential, collaborative, and cathartic process.
-It enables you to access and embody your true authentic Self, where everything you most deeply desire and need really resides.
-As such, therapy is best understood as a commitment and investment in your greatest asset: you.
+It enables you to access and step into your authentic Self, and learn the skills needed to build a rich and meaningful life.
+As such, therapy is best understood as a commitment to, and investment in, your greatest asset: you.

-Together, we will explore your inner and outer worlds, and uncover and release the limiting blocks to your experience of inner peace, strength, love, clarity and joy .
+Together, we will explore your inner and outer worlds, and uncover and release the limiting blocks to your experience of greater internal peace, strength, love, clarity and joy .

 Is therapy only for people with diagnosable psychological conditions?